DPT Doctor of Physical Therapy

 Program Length and Locations

 The program is three years in length, starting in August and ending three years later in May.
-The program will be offered on the UNMC campus and on the University of Nebraska Kearney campus.
+The program is offered on the Omaha campus and on the Kearney campus.

 Degree Requirements (Academic and Professional Standards)